Modeling Gas Systems

 Blocks with a gas volume contain an internal node, which provides the gas pressure and temperature inside the component and therefore serves as a reference node for the gas network.
 Each connected gas network must have at least one reference node.
 This means that each connected gas network must have at least one of the blocks listed in Blocks with Gas Volume.
 In other words, a gas network that contains no gas volume is an invalid gas network.

 The Foundation Gas library contains the Absolute Reference (G) block but, unlike other domains, you do not use it for grounding gas circuits.
 The purpose of the Absolute Reference (G) block is to provide a reference for the Pressure & Temperature Sensor (G).
+However, starting in R2023a, the Pressure & Temperature Sensor (G) block contains an implicit reference node, which makes using the Absolute Reference (G) block with the Pressure & Temperature Sensor (G) block unnecessary.
 If you use the Absolute Reference (G) block elsewhere in a gas network, it will trigger a simulation assertion because gas pressure and temperature cannot be at absolute zero.

 Initial Conditions for Blocks with Finite Gas Volume